NGC 1131 - Elliptical Galaxy in Perseus

 The image below is a photograph of NGC 1131 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1131 - Elliptical Galaxy morphological classification
+NGC 1131 - Elliptical Galaxy in Perseus morphological classification

 Celestial coordinates and finder chart of NGC 1131

 Celestial coordinates for the J2000 equinox of NGC 1131 are provided in the following table:

 The simplified sky charts below show the position of NGC 1131 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.